shivesh01/HEATMAP/README.md

 ```python
         flights = sns.load_dataset("flights")
 ```
-*Now, we will use pivot to handle duplicate values for one index/column pair and label them x axis as months, y axis as year and passengers will represent the intensity of color in heatmap.
+*Now, we will use pivot to handle duplicate values for one index/column pair and label the ```x-axis``` as months, ```y-axis``` as the year, and ```passengers``` will represent the intensity of in heatmap.
 For simplicity we use this convention more the number of passengers more will be the intensity of the color.*
 ```python

         flights = flights.pivot("month", "year", "passengers")

 ```
-*Third variable, Now we will enhance look and fill to the plot by using some more parameters like annot, fmt, linewidth and cmap.*
+*Third variable, Now we will enhance look and fill to the plot by using some more parameters like annot, fmt, linewidth, and cmap.*
 *some technical terms we are going to use such as annot: the value will show on each cell of the heatmap, fmt: adding annotations, linewidth: width between each box, cmap: cmap is a color template that we have used.*

 ```python
         ax = sns.heatmap(flights, annot=True, fmt="d", linewidths=5, cmap="YlGnBu")
 ```
-*As usual displaying the graph, we will be using this*
+* As usual, displaying the graph, we will be using this*
 ```python
         plt.show()
 ```